Omegapoint-Norge-Academy/secure-by-design/SalesApi/README.md

     });
 ```

-Configure the jwt bearer options like this:
+Configure the JWT bearer options like this:
 - Bind the appsettings section `JwtBearerOptions` to the options with `builder.Configuration.Bind("JwtBearerOptions", options)`
 - We should always validate the type claim of a token.
 This is not done by default.
-The type claim might differ from IDP to IDP.
-The best is when the IDP not only specifies that the token is a jwt token, but also that it is an access token.
+The type claim might differ from IdP to IdP.
+The best is when the IdP not only specifies that the token is a JWT token, but also that it is an access token.
 This is done by a `typ` claim with value `at+jwt`.
 Validating this will make sure the that the token is an id-token or something else.
-Not all IDPs do this, and Auth0 is one of them.
+Not all IdPs do this, and Auth0 is one of them.
 We get a `typ` claim with value `JWT`.
 We should validate that with: `options.TokenValidationParameters.ValidTypes = new[] { "JWT" };`

 <details>
 <summary><b>Spoiler (Full code)</b></summary>